-His 2003 film, The Murder of Emmett Till, was broadcast nationally on PBS’ American Experience to rave reviews, and Nelson went on to win the Primetime Emmy for Best Directing, nonfiction; the Special Jury Prize at the 2003 Sundance Film Festival; a coveted award from the International Documentary Association; and the highest honor in broadcast journalism, the George Foster Peabody award, among many others.
+Nelson, whose oeuvre spans a range of social justice issues, has won every major award in broadcasting.
+In addition to the multiple Primetime Emmy-winning Freedom Riders, Nelson's 2003 film, The Murder of Emmett Till, won the Primetime Emmy for Best Nonfiction Directing, the Special Jury Prize at the 2003 Sundance Film Festival, a coveted award from the International Documentary Association, and the highest honor in broadcast journalism, the George Foster Peabody award, among many others.
+Jonestown: The Life and Death of Peoples Temple (2008) was shortlisted for the Academy Award and won the International Documentary Association Award; his 2005 film, Sweet Honey in the Rock: Raise Your Voice documented one of our country’s most vibrant and progressive music ensembles; A Place of Our Own (2004), is a semi-autobiographical look at the African American middle class.
 His 2001 film, Running: the Campaign for City Council, highlighted the impact of campaign finance reform on local elections in New York City and was honored with the Henry Hampton award from the Council on Foundations and a CINE Golden Eagle.

-Nelson’s work has also received broad recognition outside the film and television community.
-In 2004, he received the Educational Video Center’s Excellence in Community Service award and was honored by New York Lawyers in the Public Interest.
-His film Beyond Brown: Pursuing the Promise has served as a centerpiece for reflection on the 50th anniversary of Brown vs. Board of Education by such organizations as the NAACP, the National Baptist Convention, and the Children's Defense Fund since airing nationally on PBS in May 2004.
+With eight films at Sundance and multiple industry awards to his credit, Nelson is acknowledged as one of the premier documentary filmmakers working today.
+Nelson's work has also received broad recognition outside the film and television community.
+He received the Educational Video Center’s Excellence in Community Service award and was honored by New York Lawyers in the Public Interest.
+His film Beyond Brown: Pursuing the Promise served as a centerpiece for reflection on the 50th anniversary of Brown vs. Board of Education by such organizations as the NAACP, the National Baptist Convention, and the Children's Defense Fund.